2024 Cost To Replace Boiler – Estimate Boiler Prices

 If the boiler is in a dark, out of the way spot (in the basement), make sure there is a light of some sort.
 They will surely have flashlights, but a bigger light will only make their lives easier.

-If the floor is wet or flooded, you may want to take care of that before the installers come.
+In case the floor is wet or flooded, you may want to take care of that before the installers come.

 I personally always offer installers tea or coffee when they come.
 I prefer to have happy people in my house.